mathiasfls/stabile/skills/lecturenotes/lecturenote4.md

 * Discuss specific sections.

 ## Introduction to investigative projects
 [Two](http://slides.com/sarahcnyt/columbia-skills) [presentations](http://slides.com/sarahcnyt/proving-an-investigative-hypothesis#/) that I failed to meld, based on changes to the platform.
-I'll get it into one good one then fix this link.

 * Overview of reporting for projects, both using traditional methods and empirical journalism.

+  Look at today's NYT - Jason Horowitz, a great biographer, has a piece on Ted Cruz's debate club at Princeton.
+Talk about how he looks for these kinds of stories -- a method that a lot of good reporters use, by looking for holes in what we know.
+A similar story is about a bullying incident during  [Mitt Romney](http://www.washingtonpost.com/politics/mitt-romneys-prep-school-classmates-recall-pranks-but-also-troubling-incidents/2012/05/10/gIQA3WOKFU_story.html)'s prep school school days.
+He said that in all the coverage of Romney, he had not seen anything that delved into that part of his life.
+The debate club fits that pattern, too.

 * Include "computer-assisted" reporting / data journalism as project reporting.

 ## In class: Story ideas and review of final assignment